How to watch The Kissing Booth 3 on Netflix: Release date, start time and cast

 The course of teen love never does run smooth, does it?
-It's almost time to watch The Kissing Booth 3 on Netflix, which wraps up the teen romantic comedy trilogy.
+It's time to watch The Kissing Booth 3 on Netflix, which is streaming now.
+The final movie of the teen romantic comedy trilogy brings Elle, Noah and Lee's stories to an ened.
 How will we survive without the kissing, without the booths?

-The Kissing Booth 3 starts streaming at 3 a.m.
-ET tomorrow (August 11).
+The Kissing Booth 3 is streaming now after dropping at 3 a.m.
+ET on August 11.

 The Kissing Booth 3 continues to the story of Elle Evans (Joey King), boyfriend Noah Flynn (Jacob Elordi) and best friend/Noah's brother Lee (Joel Courtney).
 In the first movie, Elle and Noah shared a smooch while working at the school fair's kissing booth.
 That ended up causing drama with Lee — though not because he was jealous, but because it broke one of their sacred friendship rules.